 Celebrating out of town

-If you’re celebrating New Years out of town, make a plan for health emergencies.
+If you’re celebrating the New Year out of town, make a plan for health emergencies.
 Identify urgent care clinic and hospital locations.
 Have your primary care physician’s information readily available.
 Consider a health ID bracelet, especially if you have any health problems or serious allergies.

 Have a safe and happy New Year!
 For any unexpected medical needs, visit a MANA Urgent Care clinic.
 For health emergencies, call 911.